wusatosi/exemplar/README.md

 This project supports [GitHub Codespace](https://github.com/features/codespaces) via [Development Containers](https://containers.dev/), which allows rapid development and instant hacking in your browser.
+We recommand you using GitHub codespace to explore this project as this requires minimal setup.

 You can create a codespace for this project by clicking this badge: